Jasmy118/AWS_Tutorials/6. Jupyter Installation and Creating New Environment/README.md

 Select JasTestEnvironment and in the new notebook:
 - import pandas --> will not give error as pandas is installed in this environment

-11. Creating a new environment with pew and copying all installations from jTestEnv (environment created in step 10) Nested environment: An environment inside another environment
+11. Creating a new environment in jupyter with pew and copying all installations from jTestEnv (environment created in step 10).
+Nested environment: An environment inside another environment.
 - $ jTestEnv…$ pew new jTestEnvDuplicate
 - $ exit --> exits jTestEnvDuplicate and will be in jTestEnv
 - $ pew ls